wanghaiuestc/HotSniper_GDP/README.md

 This is an implementation of integrating the greedy dynamic power (GDP) into the HotSniper simulator.
+By running this program, one can analyze the performance/power/thermal behavior of a multi/many-core system running multi-threaded benchmarks like the PARSEC benchmark, with optimized active core distributions and power budgets provided by GDP dynamically at runtime.

-The unintegrated GDP code is also available at [here](https://wanghaiuestc.github.io), which can be used in other simulators or in your own performance-thermal simulation flow.
+The unintegrated GDP code is also available [here](https://wanghaiuestc.github.io), which can be used in other simulators or in your own performance-thermal simulation flow.

 # Greedy Dynamic Power (GDP)